 Macquarie Stem Cells has provided this information to educate the public based on peer reviewed, published scientific and medical documents.
 We don’t aim to encourage consumers to seek out such treatments prior to an assessment by a health professional to determine your suitability for treatment.
 This is obtained directly from CIRM.
+We aim to provide you with an unbiased range of treatments that are available aside from biological therapy, this is discussed in ‘supporting information>other-options’ page on our website.

 Published: CIRM Online – 2017